 Top Enemies of Internet Freedom

-What you are thinking about internet freedom?
-Do you agree with government organisation spying on your online activity?
+What are you thinking about internet freedom?
+Do you agree with government organization spying on your online activity?
 We’d love to hear from you in the comments!